 The American Gem Society has a number of tools that can help you stay on top of best practices, such as informational articles in Spectra or Spectra Update, or abstracts and white papers for AGS PRO.
 AGS Go is an app that lets consumers find you through Find a Jeweler; log into the membership section of the app and access the membership directory or membership manual, or search for an AGS vendor who can help you with your business needs, and more valuable features!

 Annual membership dues are based on the volume of business done by your firm.
 Membership dues are billed at the time of election and may be prorated depending on the date.
-This shall be in addition to the dues paid by individual members (i.e. titleholders, etc.).
+This shall be in addition to the dues or recertification fees paid by individual members as more fully described in the Membership Dues Terms and Conditions.